drtchops/asl/README.md

-**These scripts are no longer maintained.
-If something needs to be updated, fork the repo or copy the script somewhere else, host it yourself, and point livesplit to the new version.**

-# asl
+# Dishonored 2 ASL Load remover and auto splitter

 LiveSplit ASL scripts for load removal and autosplitting for Dishonored 2.

+Feel free to fork, update and modify https://github.com/LiveSplit/LiveSplit.AutoSplitters/edit/master/LiveSplit.AutoSplitters.xml to point to your fork if needed.

 ## Usage